Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Experiments

-The estimators in~\eqref{best-subset-penalized} are computed with 3 rounds of the Neighborhood Continuation algorithm (Algorithm~1) with stochastic local search presented in Section~\ref{nbhd-conti-1}.
-Let $\{\hat{\B\beta}(\lambda, k)\}$ denote the 2D family of solutions obtained.
-For $n=50,p=100$ computing the family $\{\hat{\B\beta}(\lambda, k)\}$ takes approximately 5-8 minutes for 3 rounds of neighborhood continuation and stochastic local search.
-For $n=100,p=1000$ this takes approximately 20-25 minutes on a standard Mac notebook.
-The DFO algorithm is run until the convergence threshold of $\tau=10^{-6}$.
-Once the family of estimates $\{\hat{\B\beta}(\lambda, k)\}$ is obtained; the best choice $(\hat{\lambda}, \hat{k})$ is obtained based on a held-out validation set (discussed below).
-At this chosen tuning parameter $(\hat{\lambda}, \hat{k})$, we solve a MIO formulation~\eqref{mio-form-1} with a time-limit of 30 minutes\footnote{We used a Python interface to the Gurobi solver for our experiments.} -- the resultant solutions are referred to as the L0+L1 (L0+L2) estimates.
-We emphasize that the heuristic methods are only used to search for an optimal tuning parameter $(\hat{\lambda}, \hat{k})$, and the final solution is produced by using a MIO solver warm-started with the solution obtained via the DFO algorithms.
-The ``L0'' solution is obtained similarly to above--we use $\hat{\B\beta}(\lambda_{N}, k)$ from Problem~\eqref{best-subset-penalized} with $q=1$ to warm-start the discrete first order algorithm (DFO).
-This solution is subsequently used to warm-start a MIO solver with a time-limit of 30 minutes (at the best choice of $\hat{k}$ based on a validation set).
-All the common methods, L1, L1P, L2 and L1+L2, are computed using Python's~{\texttt{scikit-learn}} suite of algorithms.
+The estimators in~\eqref{best-subset-penalized} are computed via 3 rounds of Algorithm~1 (Neighborhood Continuation) with stochastic local search, as described in Section~\ref{nbhd-conti-1}.
+Let $\{\hat{\B\beta}(\lambda, k)\}$ denote the corresponding 2-dimensional family of solutions.
+The discrete first order algorithm (DFO) is run until reaching the convergence threshold of $\tau=10^{-3}$ or a maximum of 1000 iterations, whichever is earlier.
+Once the family $\{\hat{\B\beta}(\lambda, k)\}$ is obtained, the best pair $(\hat{\lambda}, \hat{k})$ is chosen on a held-out validation set as discussed below.
+For this choice of $(\hat{\lambda}, \hat{k})$, we solve the MIO formulation~\eqref{mio-form-1} with a time-limit of 30 minutes\footnote{We use a Python interface to the Gurobi solver for our experiments.} -- the resultant solutions are referred to as L1+L0 or L2+L0.
+We obtain the L0 solution in a similar fashion, using $\hat{\B\beta}(\lambda_{N}, k)$ from Problem~\eqref{best-subset-penalized} with $q=1$ to warm-start the DFO.
+Methods L1, L1P, L2 and L1+L2 are computed using Python's~{\texttt{scikit-learn}} suite of algorithms.

-The simulations with different values of $n,p,\rho$ and SNR, and the different replications, were performed in parallel on MIT's {\texttt{engaging}} server in a distributed computing platform.